jsherman212/iosdbg/README.md

 If all went well, you should be good to go.
 If you're below iOS 11, you can run it in your current working directory with `./iosdbg`.
 Otherwise, you'll have to run it with `iosdbg`.
 Attach to your program with its PID or executable name and have fun.

-I have been developing iosdbg on an iPhone 6s running iOS 9.3.3 and on an iPhone 5s running iOS 10.3.2.

 ## Commands
 My goal with this project is to have a reliable debugger with basic functionality.
 Breakpoints, watchpoints, and little conveniences like command completion and ASLR being automatically accounted for. **You only need to type enough characters in the command for iosdbg to unambiguously identify it**.
-Commands implemented in this commit are:
+Commands implemented are:

 ### `attach`
 Attach to a program given its PID or executable name.
-Syntax: `attach <(progname|PID)>`
+Syntax: `attach <(PID|{--waitfor} progname)>`

+Include `--waitfor` to wait for a process and attach to it when it launches.

 ### `aslr`
 View the debuggee's ASLR slide.